The Safer Internet Ireland Awareness Centre

 The Safer Internet Ireland Project is a consortium of industry, education, child welfare and government partners that provide Safer Internet awareness, hotline and helpline functions and activities for the Republic of Ireland.

-It is coordinated by the Office of Internet Safety (OIS) to develop national initiatives promoting the safer use of electronic media and enhance protection of the vulnerable, particularly children, against the downside of the Internet.
+It is coordinated by the Department of Justice to develop national initiatives promoting the safer use of electronic media and enhance protection of the vulnerable, particularly children, against the downside of the Internet.

 This consortium builds on the experience gained from the previous highly successful but independently run Safer Internet projects.